-Thus, even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
+Even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
 Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
+By 1995, average water use per service in the District had increased by 14 percent compared to its level in 1991, the last year of the drought.
+While this was still below average water use per service going into the drought, it was nonetheless significantly above its low point in 1991.
 The potential exists for the same type of demand rebound following the present drought.
+Thus it would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
+Continued investment in conservation is needed to help ensure compliance with SB X7-7.